Board's Design Challenge Winner is....

 *Executive Officers are elected roles by the members of the organization except for the president which is elected in the campus-wide SGA Elections held annually during the spring semester.

-President – Serves a dual role as an executive officer in the Programming Board and as an executive officer of the Student Government Association.
+President – Serves a dual role as an executive officer in the Student Life Activities and Planning Board and as an executive officer of the Student Government Association.
 Primary responsibility for the vision of the organization, organizing and directing the weekly club meetings and is involved in the execution of all events and activities sponsored by the club.
 Responsible for ensuring that events are planned in accordance to college policies and procedures.
-Work directly with the club’s advisor to develop organizational rules, regulations and by-laws specifically related to the Programming Board.
+Work directly with the club’s advisor to develop organizational rules, regulations and by-laws specifically related to the Student Life Activities and Planning Board.

 Executive Vice President – Works closely with the president to determine the meeting agenda for each meeting and is responsible for keeping the meetings on task by following Robert’s Rules of Order.
 All of the organization's committee chairs will report to the EVP.
 Serves as the liaison to other clubs and organizations regarding collaborations, financial requests and other event proposals and/or activities.